Learn how others manage their Psoriasis.

 Live Your Best Life

-Finally, keep your skin clean and moisturized with soap, lotion, or ointment.
-If you don’t want to use harsh chemicals on your sensitive skin every day though, try washing with baking soda instead.
-It’ll cleanse without drying out the affected area(s) too much while still being gentle enough without causing irritation or allergic reactions.
 But most of all, remember the goal is to live freely again.
 Build these into your life so you can go about your day without thinking about your symptoms.
-This as an underlying goal, will make you feel way better and create a positive feedback loop with your stress.
+As an underlying goal, this will make you feel way better and create a positive feedback loop with your stress.

-I hope you now have a better understanding of all the ways psoriasis can be managed.
-I know the road to getting better can be tricky and long.
+We hope you now have a better understanding of all the ways psoriasis can be managed.
+I know the road to getting better can be challenging and long.
 However, I think it’s important to remember that you are not alone in this journey.
-Psoriasis affects millions of people across the world, and there are many resources out there for anyone who wants help or information about their condition.
+Psoriasis affects millions of people worldwide, and there are many resources for anyone who wants help or information about their condition.
+We wish you the best and enjoy this beautiful time of the year with your loved ones.
 Following an 80/20 rule and focusing on stress, moisture, sun, diet, sleep, and exercise will get you most of the way there.
 After that, it’s about maintaining consistency.
-Good luck!
+Good luck and happy holidays!